-Plus, they're gluten-free!
+They're also gluten-free!
 You can even make them Keto if you like!

 Are Flax Muffins Good for You?

 If you need a little fiber in your diet, and let's be honest, who doesn't!
 Yes, Flax Muffins are good for you.
-Fiber has so many benefits besides keeping you regular like:
+Fiber has so many benefits besides keeping you regular, like: